Corn Procurement, Cost & Sourcing Intelligence Report, 2030

 • Number of Pages: 60

-“The corn category’s growth is driven by the increasing demand for animal feed, biofuels, and processed meals.”
+“The corn market growth is driven by the increasing demand for animal feed, biofuels, and processed meals.”

-The corn category is expected to grow at a CAGR of 3.1% from 2023 to 2030.
-The increasing demand for animal feed, biofuels, and processed meals are the main drivers of the demand.
-Global demand for meat is predicted to rise in the future, which will lead to increasing demand for this sector, as it is the primary ingredient in animal feed.
-It is a key element of nearly every type of compound food used for animals such as ruminant species poultry, swine, and fisheries.
+Corn procurement has witnessed heightened demand in light of the soaring penetration of animal feed, biofuels, and processed meals.
+The global market is expected to depict a CAGR of 3.6% from 2024 to 2030.
+Burgeoning demand for meat is likely to shape the dynamics of corn, a primary ingredient in animal feed.
+It is a key element of nearly every type of compound food used for animals, such as ruminant species, poultry, swine, and fisheries.
 Therefore, to meet the growing demand for feed, the supply of corn is also increased at the appropriate scale by increasing production globally.

-The global corn market size was estimated at USD 133 billion in 2022.
-It is used to make ethanol, a biofuel that can be used in place of gasoline.
+The global corn market size was estimated at USD 297.27 billion in 2023.
+Corn is used to make ethanol, a biofuel that can be used in place of gasoline.
 Concerns about climate change and pollution are projected to drive up demand for biofuels.
 It is also a key ingredient in many processed foods, including cornflakes, corn chips, and tortillas.
-Because of the convenience and affordable cost associated with it, processed foods are projected to rise in popularity in the coming years, which will further drive the growth of this category.
+Because of the convenience and affordable cost associated with it, processed foods are projected to rise in popularity in the coming years, which will further drive market growth.

-North America is the world's largest corn producer, accounting for 40% of global production.
-China is the top producer and importer in APAC, whereas the US is the top producer and exporter in North America.
+North America is the world's largest corn producer, accounting for 37.6% of global production in 2023.
+China is the top producer and importer in APAC, whereas the U.S. is the top producer and exporter in North America.
 France is Europe's top producer, followed by Germany, and the demand is driven by uses in the food and feed industry.
 Egypt is the region's top producer in MEA, followed by South Africa.
 Brazil is the country in Latin America that produces the most corn, followed by Argentina and Mexico.

 Supplier Intelligence

-“How can the nature of the global corn category be best described?
-Who are the key players in this category?”
+“How can the nature of the global corn industry be best described?
+Who are the key players in this market?”

 • Bayer AG